Find out more about our Leadership Team

 In May 2013 he joined the Ivybridge Academy Trust as its Director of Finance, and as Chief Financial Officer has since played an integral role in the growth of Westcountry Schools Trust into the existing 22 schools organisation.

-Jocelyn Davis - Director of Human Resources
+Jocelyn Davis - Director of People

 Jocelyn is a Chartered Member of the Chartered Institute of Personnel and Development (CIPD), has accumulated 20+ years of service to human resources and holds an MA in Management.